Learn about the availability key for Customer Key

 Microsoft 365 decrypts a TIK by issuing two decryption requests to Azure Key Vault with a slight offset.
 The first one to finish furnishes the result, canceling the other request.

-In case you lose access to your customer keys, Microsoft 365 also encrypts the TIK with an availability key and stores this information along with the TIKs encrypted with each customer key.
-The TIK encrypted with the availability key is used only when the customer calls Microsoft to enlist the recovery path when they have lost access to their keys, maliciously or accidentally.
+In case you lose access to your keys, Microsoft 365 also encrypts the TIK with an availability key and stores this information along with the TIKs encrypted with each Customer Key.
+The TIK encrypted with the availability key is used only when you call Microsoft to enlist the recovery path when you lose access to your keys, maliciously or accidentally.

 Availability key triggers